-Since its creation in 1985, NEURONES has always made a great effort to develop in a responsible and sustainable manner within its ecosystem:
+Since its inception in 1985, NEURONES has endeavored to pursue responsible and sustainable development within its environment.
+This is one of the company's key commitments.

 Regarding its No.1 asset, human resources

-Right from the outset, the Group has pursued an ambitious, innovative HR policy that fosters a diverse workforce (63 different nationalities represented, a variety of academic backgrounds, both novices and experienced workers, 260 apprentices, interns and employees on professionalization contracts in 2017 over 94% on permanent contracts, etc.).
+Right from the outset, the Group established an ambitious and innovative Human Resources policy that fosters diversity: 66 nationalities represented, a variety of academic backgrounds, including young, seasoned and senior professionals, 330 apprentices, interns and professionalization contracts in 2020, over 93% on permanent contracts...

 Numerous job creations:

 - net creation of jobs each year (173 in 2020, with constant structures), in addition to the jobs created in our subcontractors' organizations;

-- company growth and acquisitions are handled without using redundancy plans,
+- company growth and acquisitions are handled without ever using redundancy plans,

 - an IT retraining program helps young graduates to find a job.

 Longstanding capital sharing scheme:

 - over 40 company managers and executives hold stakes in the capital of the companies they are developing,

 - new key executives are regularly given the opportunity to acquire stakes in their companies and/or the Group.